 Can I apply for more than one course?

 Yes - of course you can!
 To do this, please contact the Admissions team (tel.: 01225 756300, email: Admissions@wiltshire.ac.uk).
 There is no need to re-apply using the online form.

 If you do apply for more than one course, we will ask you to choose which course is your preferred choice so you receive the relevant information for that course.

 There is no need to apply for a back-up course in case you don’t get the grades you need.
 This will be managed as part of our GCSE results day process and if you did not achieve the required grades you will be offered another course.

 You can view what applications you’ve made or resume any applications by going to the Application Portal.

-As part of the application process you may be asked to email a portfolio of your work to the Admissions team or provide copies of certificates if you have already taken GCSEs or other qualifications.
+As part of the application process you may be asked to provide portfolio of your work or copies of certificates if you have already taken GCSEs or other qualifications.